Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/text-to-python-ide/README.md

 # Text to Python IDE

-A powerful AI-powered code generation and execution platform that combines **Strands-Agents** framework with **AWS Bedrock AgentCore** for intelligent Python code development.
+A powerful AI-powered code generation and execution platform that combines **Strands-Agents** framework with **Amazon Bedrock AgentCore** for intelligent Python code development.

 ## 🎯 Overview